 Lacerations to the face can be simple or complex.
 Simple lacerations usually are linear and involve just the skin and perhaps a small amount of soft tissue.
 These can be treated with Steri-strips or primary suturing.
 There is rarely an infection or need for complicated repair because the blood supply to the face is so good that the wound heals easily.

-There can be V-shaped flap lacerations of the face that involve skin and soft tissue lifting up in a V-shape.
+There can be V-shaped flap lacerations of the face that involve the skin and soft tissue lifting up in a V-shape.
 These are generally repaired primarily after cleaning out the underside of the flap.
-Unfortunately, there is a greater chance of scarring with these types of lacerations because scar tissue builds up beneath the V, leaving a built up scar.
+Unfortunately, there is a greater chance of scarring with these types of lacerations because scar tissue builds up beneath the V, leaving a built-up scar.

 The laceration can have a defect, with a portion of the skin missing.
 This can leave behind jagged or smooth edges.
 Because the skin stretches nicely, the wound edges can be cleaned up and it can be treated primarily with good results.